First in a series of three articles on SME cloud migration.

 In order to clarify the landscape, let’s start from the beginning - why cloud?
 The answer, as you will see, boils down to scalability.

-Transform the elasticity of infrastructure
+Transform the Elasticity of Infrastructure with Cloud

 On a technical level, cloud represents an elastic form of infrastructure - the opposite of any physical servers or data centres.
 This elasticity comes to life, for example, through the possibility of quick (and, if necessary, short notice) changes in storage or network capacity, in line with business needs.